History of Ohio in Timeline

 February 2018: Unemployment Rate

-Mike DeWine became the governor of Ohio in 2019.
+Since 2019, Mike DeWine has been the governor of Ohio.

-As of 2020, the Ohio Lottery had contributed more than $26 billion to education beginning in 1974.
+As of 2020, the Ohio Lottery has contributed more than $26 billion to education since its inception in 1974.

 Following the 2020 census, Ohio has 15 seats in the U.S. House of Representatives.